 |Pie Crust||9-inch pie plate||10 - 15 minutes|

-*For drop cookies, the baking time will depend on dough density and temperature.
-Plain butter or sugar cookie dough will take less time to bake than a Kitchen-Sink cookie dough.
-Frozen or ice-cold dough will take longer than room temperature dough to bake.
-Just keep an eye on the cookies in the oven, and remove them when they start to color around the edges and have lost their raw shine in the middle.
+- Drop Cookies: The baking time will depend on dough density and temperature of the dough.
+Plain butter or sugar cookie dough will take less time to bake than cookie dough loaded with mix-ins like nuts and chocolate chips.
+Frozen or chilled dough will take longer than room temperature dough to bake.
+Just keep an eye on the cookies as they bake and remove them when they start to color around the edges and lose their raw shine in the middle.

-**For pie crusts made from cookie dough, right after removing the cookie pie shell from the oven, push the crust down.
-This will help maintain the pie shell shape needed to add a filling.
+- Tart Shells or Pie Crust: For a crust that holds together, use a buttery dough and bake until cooked through and starting to brown.
+Right after removing a cookie pie shell from the oven, push the crust down.
+This will help maintain the pie shell shape needed to hold the filling.

-- Cookie Ingredients: Use the best cookie ingredients you can afford.
-The better the ingredients, the better the cookies.
-In many cases, this means choosing butter over margarine, and making sure to buy quality chocolate or cocoa powder.
+- Ingredients: Use the best cookie ingredients possible.
+In many cases, this means choosing butter over margarine and making sure to buy quality chocolate or cocoa powder.

-- Mixing Cookie Dough: For the best results, make sure your butter, eggs, and any other chilled ingredients are at room temperature before mixing the cookie dough.
-The dough will come together faster, be more homogenous, and it will just be an easier baking experience if everything is at the same (room) temperature.
+- Mixing: For the best results, make sure your butter, eggs, and any other chilled ingredients are at room temperature before mixing the cookie dough.
+The dough will come together faster and be more tender.

-- Chill the Cookie Dough: Although you want your cookie making ingredients room temperature when you combine them, you’ll want your cookie dough to be cooler than room temperature.
+- Chill: Although you want your cookie-making ingredients room temperature when you combine them, you’ll want your cookie dough to be cooler than room temperature.
 Refrigerating the dough after you make it gives the flour a chance to hydrate and absorb some of the moisture, which can improve the texture and appearance of the cookies.
-Baking chilled dough also keeps the cookies from spreading as much when baking them.
+If you like thicker cookies, chilling also keeps the cookies from spreading as much when baking them.

-- Bake on Parchment Paper: Most cookie recipes call for ungreased baking sheets.
-Greasing the sheets encourages the cookies to spread, which is typically not desirable.
-But you don't want to make a huge mess on your cookie sheets, right?
-Parchment paper to the rescue!
-Line your pans with parchment and you'll prevent the dreaded cookie spread while also making clean-up a breeze.
+- Parchment: Most cookie recipes call for ungreased baking sheets.
+Greasing the sheets encourages the cookies to spread, which may not be desirable.
+Line your pans with parchment, and you'll prevent the dreaded cookie spread while also making cleanup a breeze.

-- Freezing Cookies: You, of course, could freeze already baked cookies, but freezing cookie dough is better.
-To easily freeze cookie dough, place scoops of dough on lined baking sheets and freeze them for at least an hour, until the dough balls are firm.
-Then transfer the cookie dough balls into freezer zip-top bags or airtight containers.
-The cookie dough balls can be baked off straight from the freezer, or allowed to defrost on baking sheets before baking.
+- Freezing: You, of course, can freeze already baked cookies, but freezing cookie dough is better.
+To freeze cookie dough for easy use later, place scoops of dough on lined baking sheets and freeze them for at least an hour, until the dough balls are firm.
+Transfer the cookie dough balls into freezer zip-top bags or airtight containers.
+The cookie dough balls can be baked straight from the freezer (add some baking time), or allowed to defrost on baking sheets before baking.